liviu-hariton/localhost/README.md

 * macOS includes a pre-installed version of Apache.
 However, you may check to see if the `/usr/local/etc/httpd/extra/` directory exists as expected
     * here, the folder `vhosts` will be created for keeping the virtual host configuration files that will be created
+* the standard Apache configuration is located at `/usr/local/etc/httpd/httpd.conf`
+* the self-signed certificates will be stored in
+    * `/etc/apache2/ssl/server.crt`
+    * `/etc/apache2/ssl/server.key`

 ### Installation